bjeker/bjeker/README.md

 ### Yo!
 Welcome to my code
-- Learning Unreal Engine 5 and Blender
+- Unreal Engine 5 and Blender
 - Coding in C++, C#, Python, Java
 - Web development in HTML, CSS, and Javascript
 - Personal Website <a href="https://bjeker.github.io/ryan-bieker/">Here</a>